 [Click for more info]

 Whenever you want!
-Freely choose your day of arrival and departure for any stay of minimum 7 nights.
+Free choice of arrival and departure days for any stay of minimum 7 nights.